 Andrea Morrison for taking us on!
 And for her cool-headed and measured way of being.

 Jim Coudal let me talk about the struggles every time we met up.
 What are we going to talk about now?!

 Aaron Draplin for loving this idea from the beginning and even making a little treatment early on.

 Milton Glaser for how beautifully he can wax poetic on the button.
 And for writing the back cover blurb.
 I wish he could have seen this book.

 Christy Karpinski helped with all the things there are to be done as the librarian of the Button Museum 2013-2019.
 It takes a lot of organization and dedication.
 She really brought the museum to the next level.

 Danielle Oaks as the librarian since 2019 has grown the Button Museum hugely.
 And for helping make the site even better for the launch.

 Terence and Robin Kean of Kean Design Studio for taking all the pictures for the book.

 JC Gabel was the earliest enthusiast for this book back in 2009!
 The concept changed but he went way out of his way to give me the foundation to this that this was even a plausible idea.

-Fred Sasaki for also being an early enthusiast and for being so thoughtful with his words and time.
+Fred Sasaki for being an early enthusiast and for being so thoughtful with his words and generous with his time.